 - Evaluate the null hypothesis, typically denoted with H0.
 The null is not rejected unless the hypothesis test shows otherwise.
 The null statement must always contain some form of equality (=, ≤ or ≥)

-- Always write the alternative hypothesis, typically denoted with Ha or H1, using less than, greater than, or not equals symbols, i.e., (≠, >, or <).
+- Always write the alternative hypothesis, typically denoted with Ha or H1, using not equal, less than or greater than symbols, i.e., (≠, <, or > ).

 - If we reject the null hypothesis, then we can assume there is enough evidence to support the alternative hypothesis.